katerina-kossler/hiking-habit/README.md

 * move the goal progress display to a progress dashboard
 * integrate a map display using the Google Maps Api to show markers for trail locations
 * futher streamline the styling and design of the app
-* include more information in a dashboard from the ratings in hike results to add another dimension of progress
+* include more information from the hike result in goal progress